-The PGPA Act sets out the key requirements for the governance, reporting and accountability of Commonwealth entities and the ‘proper’ use and management of public resources where 'public' resources means relevant money, relevant property, or appropriations.
+The PGPA Act sets out the key requirements for the governance, reporting and accountability of Corporate Commonwealth Entities and the 'proper' use and management of public resources where 'public' resources means relevant money, relevant property, or appropriations.

 'Proper' is defined in Section 8 of the PGPA Act to mean 'efficient, effective, economical and ethical'.

-The PGPA Act requires all GBEs, whether a Commonwealth Company or a Commonwealth Corporate Entity, to meet high standards of government, performance and accountability.
+The PGPA Act requires all GBEs, whether a Commonwealth Company or a Commonwealth Corporate Entity, to meet high standards of governance, performance and accountability.

 The PGPA Act includes provisions addressing the following broad categories:

 - structure of Commonwealth bodies – including type of bodies and organisational hierarchy